Polycystic Ovary Syndrome (PCOS) is a hormonal condition that affects about 10 percent of women in their reproductive years.

 If a patient is trying to get pregnant, medications can be used to regulate ovulation so that intercourse can be appropriately timed.
 There are also medications that can be used to manage insulin resistance if needed.
 If a patient is not currently interested in pregnancy, birth control pills can be used to decrease androgen levels and regulate menstrual cycles.
 This significantly decreases the risk of endometrial cancer.

 DOES PCOS AFFECT FERTILITY?

-Dr. Green: Yes, patients with PCOS are at an increased risk for infertility.
+Dr. Kim: Yes, patients with PCOS are at an increased risk for infertility.
 When a woman isn’t ovulating regularly, it makes it more difficult to become pregnant.
 However, this is often easily treated with medications that cause patients to ovulate more predictably.

 Infertility treatment options like In Vitro Fertilization (IVF) are also available if patients do not have success with ovulation induction.

 It’s important to note that not everyone with PCOS will have all the same symptoms.
 If you have one or more of these symptoms, please let your doctor know.